 The vet may ask you to take their water away at some point in the morning.
 But follow their directions because they may want your cat to be able to drink if they need it.

 Bring them to the vet in the morning at the time of your drop-off appointment.
 Make sure they are in a safe carrying cage that is comfortable and clean and will not fall apart if you pick it up.

 How do I care for my cat after a dental exam?

 When teeth are removed, tiny stitches may be put in place.
 And their mouth may be sore from the procedure.
-You may need to give them soft wet food afterward.
+You may need to give them soft or wet food afterward.
 But if they just had their teeth cleaned, maybe avoid feeding them.
 Ask your vet, especially if your cat is a picky eater.

 And your cat may go home with pain-relief medication.
 Be sure to give the pain medication following the timing prescribed by the vet.
 Painful mouths heal slower.
-A cat fussing at their painful mouths causes more damage.
+A cat fussing at their painful mouth causes more damage.
 Give any other medications prescribed by your vet.

 Monitor them carefully for at least three days after.
 Keep them confined indoors, where you can keep an eye on them and easily catch them if you need to.
 Keep an eye on how much they are eating and drinking.

 - Not eating

 - Not pooping or peeing

 - Bleeding from the mouth